This guide is licensed under a Creative Commons Attribution-NonCommercial 4.0 International Licence, except where otherwise noted.

-Any permitted use of AI for assessment must be acknowledged appropriately.
-Your course profile will have guidance on how to acknowledge any permitted use of AI in your assessments, which might include:
+Any use of AI in assessment must be acknowledged or referenced.
+Your course profile will have guidance on how you should acknowledge any permitted use of AI in your assessments.
+You may be asked to acknowledge AI use through:

-References should provide clear and accurate information for each source and should identify where they have been used in your work.
+References should provide an accurate description of each source and indicate where they have been used in your work.

 Based on APA Style guidance.